FZJ-INM1-BDA/siibra-python/siibra/atlases/sparseindex.md

 2.3/ For every voxel, offset (2.1) + bytes (2.2) *must* be less or equal to the file size of probability file (3.)

-### 3/ Probability file `{filename}.mesi.probs.txt`
+### 3/ Assignment table file `{filename}.mesi.probs.txt`

 3.1/ For all voxel in (2.), byte range from offset (2.1) to offset + bytes (2.2) (i.e. `seek(offset); read(bytes)`) *must* be a utf-8 encoded string.

-3.2/ All string in 3.1. *must* be either an empty string or a JSON object.
+3.2/ All strings in 3.1. *must* be either an empty string or a JSON object.

 3.3/ For all JSON object in 3.2, its keys *must* follow the following regex format: `^([1-9][0-9]+|0)$` (i.e. can be converted to `int`)

-3.4/ Each of the keys in 3.3., on converted to `int` must be less than the size of number of JSON object parsed in (1.2.)
+3.4/ Each of the keys in 3.3., when converted to `int` must be less than the count of of JSON objects parsed in (1.2.)

 ## Usage

-Below demonstrates a step-by-step walkthrough on MESI's read and write implmementations.
-They have already been implemented in python, but is never the less useful for:
+Below demonstrates a step-by-step walkthrough on MESI's read and write implmentations.
+They have already been implemented in python, but is nevertheless useful for:

 1/ translating it into other languages